odinuv/web/articles/html/index.md

 represent generic paragraphs, i.e. they are blocks of a text which span the entire line of the document (in other words -- they always start a new text line).
-For example a table cannot be inserted in the middle of a line. *Inline elements* are parts of line.
+For example a table cannot be inserted in the middle of a line. *Inline elements* are parts of a line.
 Inline elements may be inserted in inline elements or block elements.
-Block elements may be inserted only inside other block elements The exception to this rule is the `a` (link) element, which is line element, but block elements may be inserted into it.
+Block elements may be inserted only inside other block elements The exception to this rule is the `a` (link) element, which is a line element, but block elements may be inserted into it.
 Be careful not to insert any other *active* (clickable) element (e.g. `input`) as a child of `a`).
-Such combination of elements [is forbidden](http://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5).
+Such a combination of elements [is forbidden](http://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5).

 ### Common Attributes